juaninfount/Console/README.md

 # Console

-Snippets for c# (Net5.0), trying out some important concepts
+Snippets for c# (netcore framework), trying out some important concepts and scenarios